ArtyProf/afk-companion/README.md

 ## 📄 License

-MIT License - Feel free to use and modify. 💻
+GPL-3.0 License - Feel free to use and modify, but keep open source. 💻

 ## ⚠️ Disclaimer